 Pediatric Mosaic Down Syndrome

-Mosaicism, used to describe the presence of more than one type of cell in a person, is usually described as a percentage.
-For example, when a baby is born with Down syndrome, the physician will take a blood sample to perform a chromosome study.
-Typically, 20 different cells are analyzed.
-If five of the 20 are normal (46 chromosomes), while the other 15 have an extra #21 chromosome (47 chromosomes), the baby would be said to have mosaic Down syndrome.
-Since the percentage of cells with an extra chromosome is 15 out of 20, the baby would be said to have a level of mosaicism at 75 percent.
-The percentages may differ in different parts of the body.
-The percentage of trisomic cells in the muscle may differ from the percentage in the brain, or the percentage in the blood or skin.
+Since the percentage of cells with an extra chromosome is 15 out of 20, the baby would have a level of mosaicism at 75%.
+The percentages may vary in different parts of the body.
+The percentage of cells in the muscle may differ from the percentage in the brain, blood, or skin.

 Our cancer genetics experts help answer important questions about your child’s inherited risk for cancer.